Responsibilities for authorised booking services

 |Booking and levy records template - record keeping||Kb|

 Booking services are required to have appropriate complaints management processes and procedures in place.
+This includes keeping records of customer complaints and resulting resolutions for two years after the complaint was initially made.

 |Australian Competition and Consumer Commission: Dealing with customer complaints|